kletobias/kletobias.github.io/_projects/Chapter_5_1-5_13.md

 41666
 ```

-# Processes, Jobs and Scheduling
+---

-**Learning Linux - Section 5.12**
+title: 'Learning Linux - Chapter 5: Section 12'

-description: 'This section introduces the terms Application, Script, Process, Daemon, Thread and Job.
+description: 'This section introduces and explains the terms Application, Script, Process, Daemon, Thread and Job.
 These will be described in more detail in the following sections.'
+date: 2022-01-01 05:12:00
 featured_image: 'mT68055%25%25--tYF_5__5jhhh5pls$0-G.jpeg'
 gallery_images: 'YtOk89__87-kbtTGW$DD-L.jpeg'
 accent_color: '#08877d'
+---

+# Processes, Jobs and Scheduling

+**Learning Linux - Section 5.12**

 ### Processes, Jobs and Scheduling

+This section introduces and explains the terms Application, Script, Process, Daemon, Thread and Job.
+These will be described in more detail in the following sections.

 #### Terms covered